oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Microsoft 365 Group creation restrictions | Configured <br>Only administrators and select users can create/configure Microsoft 365 groups. | This will ensure that groups are approved before being created, ensuring all groups have a purpose.<br>This setting also affects Exchange, SharePoint, Microsoft Planner and Teams.
-Naming Policy | Agency to determine | Naming can align to organisational team structure and help identify the working group or a project.
-The Agency should determine what naming policy meets their business requirements.
+Naming Policy | Organisation to determine | Naming can align to organisational team structure and help identify the working group or a project.
+The organisation should determine what naming policy meets their business requirements.
 Group Expiration  | All groups - annually | Group Expiration is required to simplify the management overhead associated with groups and to limit Azure AD clutter.

 ### Emergency access admin accounts